xk-huang/yet-another-vectornet/README.md

 - [x] finish the feature preprocessor
 - [x] finish the hierarchical GNN
 - [x] overfit the tiny sample dataset
+- [ ] batchify the data and compute subgraph in parallel
 - [ ] evaluate results on DE / ADE metrics
 - [ ] refine the feature preprocessor (how to encode the features)
 - [ ] Check the correctness of hierarchical-GNN's implementation